 - Do you feel you’ve improved as a professional due to the training we’ve provided?

 - How often do you receive opportunities to apply your skills and knowledge?

 - What other training courses would you like to receive?

-- SurveyMonkey: Their free option allows you to conduct unlimited surveys with up to 10 questions a piece and 40 responses.
+- SurveyMonkey: The free option allows you to conduct unlimited surveys with up to ten questions a piece and 40 responses.

 - Google Forms: A free, basic tool that gives you the ability to customize surveys with photos and logos.

 - Typeform: Typeform’s platform has a minimalistic design that works on virtually every device.

 - SurveyPlanet: The free version comes with ten customizable themes and allows unlimited questions and responses.

 How Homebase helps you keep a pulse on your team’s happiness

 Employee surveys come in a range of shapes and sizes — like the businesses the respondents work for.
 So, always tailor your questionnaires to your context while following the core best practices we covered in this article.